Ulmus parvifolia: Wood and timber

 Elms, hickory, and ash all have remarkably hard, tough wood, making them popular for tool handles, bows, and baseball bats.
 Chinese elm is considered the hardest of the elms.
-Chinese elm is said to be the best of all woods for chisel handles and similar uses due to its superior hardness, toughness, and resistance to splitting.
+It is said to be the best of all woods for chisel handles and similar uses due to its superior hardness, toughness, and resistance to splitting.
 Chinese elm lumber is used most for furniture, cabinets, veneer, hardwood flooring, and specialty uses such as longbow construction and tool handles.
 Most commercially milled lumber goes directly to manufacturers rather than to retail lumber outlets.

 Chinese elm heartwood ranges in tone from reddish-brown to light tan, while the sapwood approaches off-white.
 The grain is often handsome and dramatic.
 Unlike other elms, the freshly cut Chinese elm has a peppery or spicy odour.
 While it turns easily and will take a nice polish off the lathe without any finish, and it holds detail well, the fibrous wood is usually considered too tough for carving or hand tools.
-Chinese elm contains silica which is hard on planer knives and chainsaws, but it sands fairly easily.
+Chinese elm contains silica, which is hard on planer knives and chainsaws, but it sands fairly easily.
 Like other woods with interlocking grain, planes should be kept extra sharp to prevent tearing at the grain margins.
 It steam-bends easily and holds screws well, but pilot holes and countersinking are needed.
 It tends to be a "lively" wood, tending to warp and distort while drying.
 This water-resistant wood easily takes most finishes and stains.